Trauma and Mental Health Informed School

 We believe that our parents know their children best and we are committed to working in partnership to identify the best ways of providing support for your child within school.
 We aim to develop positive, non-judgemental working partnerships with all our parents.

 Our Trauma-informed approach applies to all of our Academy members, children, adults and parents alike.
 Our aim is always to PROTECT our school community members and reduce their levels of toxic stress at the earliest indication, offering support and skill development, with the adults they know best, in a place they feel both safe and supported, within their community.

-If you have any questions please contact Mrs Waters, Trauma and Mental Health Informed Schools Lead Practitioner.
+If you have any questions, please contact Miss Stokes (Mental Health Lead) or Mrs Waters (Trauma and Mental Health Informed Schools Lead Practitioner).

 You can read our Relationship Policy here

 Further support for Mental Health